oi-analytics/argentina-transport/docs/parameters.rst

     The essential attributes in these networks are listed below.
 See the data for all attributes and try to recreate your data with similar column names and attribute values.

-    Several of these parameters and their values are created from ``incoming_data`` which is explained later
+    Several of these parameters and their values are created from ``incoming_data`` which is explained in the section `Preparing data for the model <https://argentina-transport-risk-analysis.readthedocs.io/en/latest/predata.html>`_

 3. All nodes have the following attributes:
     - ``node_id`` - String Node ID